whtmst/Akkio_Consume_Helper/README.md

 - **Combat Modes**: Reduced activity during encounters
 - **Memory Efficient**: Minimal impact on game performance

+## Upcoming Features

+🚀 **Planned for Future Releases:**
+- **🏪 Auction House Integration**: Track and update bought consumables and reflect it directly in UI to keep better track
+- **📊 Consumable Analytics**: Track usage patterns and consumption statistics over time
+- **🔔 Low Stock Alerts**: Configurable warnings when consumables run low

+*Have ideas for new features?
+Join the discussion on Discord or submit suggestions via GitHub Issues!*

 ## Support

 For issues, suggestions, or contributions: